rhopp/che-functional-tests/README.md

 - Che starter _(optional)_ - It is not necessary to run Che starter - if you don't specify any URL where Che starter is available, then it will be automatically cloned from GH and started.
 Otherwise Che starter located at your URL will be used

 ## Test execution
-Due to some changes to che starter, Tests can run only against a remote OpenShift instance which token (OpenShift token), can be accessed via REST call with keycloak token.
+Due to some changes to che-starter, tests can run only against a remote OpenShift instance.
+OpenShift token of an instance has to be obtainable via REST call against a Keycloak (with keycloak token).

+If you still want to run tests locally, you would have to create a new workspace manually and run tests against the workspace.

 To run tests execute `mvn clean verify` with arguments listed below to run all tests.